 One of their more popular wines is the Fearless Red – a red varietal blend in which the percentages change every year.
 Begun in 2007 with Syrah from a friend’s vineyard which they blended with Zinfandel and Petite Syrah.
 The 2016 Fearless Red, Sonoma County is an intriguing blend of 36% Zinfandel, 33% Merlot, 25% Syrah and perhaps surprisingly, 6% Pinot Noir.
 Shows a diversity of aroma including darker fruit (ripe blackberry) complemented by darker spices, tobacco leaf and toasted cedar.
 Somewhat brooding in its aromatic presentation.
 Flavors of plum and currant are anchored by gritty tannins and a finish the features darker spices including crushed pepper.

 The 2016 HUNNICUTT Cabernet Sauvignon, Brinkman Block from the Beckstoffer Georges III Vineyard in Rutherford (right next to Caymus Winery) is 100% varietal.
 Named after Justin’s mothers maiden name (Christina Brinkman Stephens) this wine is noticeably dark in the glass – immediately offers an intensity of dark fruit aromatics including blackberry and blueberry framed with aromas of old cedar box and dark chocolate.
 Slightly briary.
 Features plenty of depth of flavor – a big wine but balanced.
 Shows notes of dust, plum, and spices on the finish including white pepper.
 Great texture – we love the way this wine feels across the palate.
 Lingers with long lasting persistent chewy tannins.

-A companion brand called CUTT, typically focuses on one-off wines or from vineyard sources they may only have limited-time access to.
+A companion brand called CUTT was created in 2007, typically focusing on one-off wines or from vineyard sources they may only have limited-time access to.
 The 2016 CUTT Merlot, Knights Valley is a wine presumably most people would not be able to identify as Merlot in a blind tasting.
 It is 100% varietal.
 Dark ruby in color it offers a diversity of aromas including mushroom, forest floor, blueberry and hints of sage.
 Also a sweetness of fruit.
 A robust wine (especially compared to other Napa Valley produced wines from this variety) across the palate with excellent depth of flavor and structure with gritty long lasting tannins on a mouth watering finish.
 Very good acidity.